YarikDrago/iu-react-hexagon-moving-backdrop/README.md

 ## How to use

-Import the HexagonMovingBackdrop component from the 'iu-hex-moving-backdrop' module and include it in your project:
+Import the HexagonMovingBackdrop component from the 'iu-react-hexagon-moving-backdrop' module and include it in your project:

 ```tsx
 import {HexagonMovingBackdrop} from 'iu-react-hexagon-moving-backdrop';